wsargent/recipellm/README.md

 I started working on this a few months ago to learn how to cook.
 It's like working with an experienced chef that can answer questions and fill in the gaps on cooking.

-The first time you start it, you go to http://localhost:3000 and start filling the agent in on your skill level and what you want.
+The first time you start it, you go to http://localhost:3000 to use [Open WebUI](https://docs.openwebui.com/) and start filling the agent in on your skill level and what you want.
 It will remember your details and can adjust recipes and instructions to match your personal tastes.

 ![introduction](./introduction.png)